hanrattyjen/CV/README.md

 I found however that the more I learned, the more I could see how much there actually was out there and I got suckered into going too many directions, not really knowing the best path to follow.

-Of course I know that there is no set *best* path to follow, but Makers did enable me to refine my learning and to provide the best possible way for me to continue post-course on my own.
+Whilst I know that there is no set *best* path to follow, Makers did enable me to refine my learning and to provide the best possible way for me to continue post-course on my own.

 #### New relationships